Why is it a dumb idea to interpret results by looking at p values?

 - if p < .01 or .001, this is sometimes interpreted as “strong support” or “strong confirmation” or “strong evidence”

 What’s wrong with this?
 Everything!
-A p value is a confounded index so it should not be used to make judgments about effects of interest.
+A p value is a confounded index so it cannot be used to make judgments about effects of interest.

 Imagine that we had hypothesized that X has a positive effect on Y. We collect some data, run a test and get the following result: